Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/vectorgraphics/ShapeAndStroke.md

 | Circle     | `bool AddCircle(float x, float y, float radiusX, float radiusY)`                                        |
 | Arc        | `bool AddArc(float x, float y, float radius, float startAngle, float sweep, bool pie)`                  |

 You can add any custom shape by using `PathCommands`.
-NUI vector graphics allows you to append multiple forms into a shape, to compose a more complex one. <br>
+NUI vector graphics allows you to append multiple forms into a shape, to compose a more complex one.
 A complex shape shares its properties, such as color, stroke, fill, etc., among the appended forms. <br>
 <br>
 After a rounded rectangle is added, its color is set and then the shape is added to the `CanvasView`. <br>